Pinkeye (also called conjunctivitis) is redness and swelling of the

 main cause of the spread of pinkeye.
 Sharing an object, such as a washcloth or

 towel, with a person who has pinkeye can spread the infection.
-For tips on how
+For more information, see Prevention.

 Viral pinkeye is often caused by an adenovirus, which is a common

 respiratory virus that can also cause a sore throat or upper respiratory

 infection.
 The herpes virus can also cause viral pinkeye.